 - include poster sessions and/or student presentations in the programme;

-- should not exceed €400 for practical courses five days or more in length, or €250 for practical courses less than five days in length.
-Most EMBO Practical Courses charge a registration fee (including accommodation) of approximately €200;
+- should not exceed €400 for practical courses five days or more in length, or €250 for practical courses less than five days in length; most EMBO Practical Courses charge a registration fee (including accommodation) of at least €200;

 - may be waived for selected students at the organizer's discretion;